 How many immigrants are in Alaska?

-About 57.9K in 2021.
-This represents approximately 7.9% of the population, or about 3 in 40 residents.
-Immigrants include foreign-born residents, those who have become US citizens, individuals authorized to work in the US, and undocumented residents.
+About 54.6K immigrants in 2023.
+This translates to approximately 7.4% of the population, or roughly 3 in 40 residents in Alaska.
+Immigrants are defined as foreign-born residents, which includes people who became US citizens, are authorized to come to the US (e.g., for work visas, student visas), or are undocumented residents.

 Showing data for